acetaminophen, butalbital, caffeine, and codeine

 What other drugs will affect acetaminophen, butalbital, caffeine, and codeine?

+This list is not complete.
 Other drugs may interact with acetaminophen, butalbital, caffeine, and codeine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

 More about acetaminophen/butalbital/caffeine/codeine